quux00/mybatis-koans/README.md

 # A Note on Best Practices

 As you go through the koans, you'll see that I change styles/idioms from time to time.
 Sometimes I start a session for each test, then later not.
 Sometimes I use mappers with a Java interface, sometimes not.
 Sometimes I turn camelCase mapping on, sometimes not.
 These koans are not intended to recommend best practice, but rather to see the variations of possibilities that MyBatis 3 allows.
 I mix it up so you can be reminded of these variations.
-You should decide, in conjuction with the recommendations in the User Guide and reading other's tutorials and code examples, on what is best practice for your code base.
+You should decide, in conjuction with the recommendations in the User Guide and reading other tutorials and code examples, on what is best practice for your code base.

 ---